 Does the license allow you to get lower duties?

-Who do you have to provide the license to?
+Who do you have to provide the Import / Export License to?

 Your clearing agent or freight agent or customs (if you clear the goods yourself) or the bank for international payments.